 Phone: (801) 949-3759

-I am a fourth-year Ph.D. student in the Computer Science department at the University of Utah, where I work with Dr. Suresh Venkatasubramanian.
+I am a fifth-year Ph.D. student in the Computer Science department at the University of Utah, where I work with Suresh Venkatasubramanian.
 My area of interest is Combinatorial and Computational Geometry.
-A major theme of my research is Approximate Nearest Neighbor(ANN) search.
+A major theme of my research is proximity search, with a special attention to varying geometric distances or models of data.
 In the Euclidean space, I studied spectral algorithms to derive ANN bounds related to the distribution of the singular values and spectral profile of the data.
 In the more general domain, I study the algorithmic geometry of the Bregman divergences.
 These are information theoretic measures that arise as a natural generalization of the Euclidean distance, and my research explores which upper bounds from Euclidean geometry may be adapted to this case.